Why is my patio overgrown

 Landscaping

-The answer to 'why is my patio overgrown' is that your patio has likely become overgrown due to a combination of factors, such as lack of regular maintenance, excessive plant growth, and environmental conditions.
-Patios can easily become overrun with weeds, moss, and other unwanted vegetation if they are not properly cared for on a regular basis.
+The answer to 'why is my patio overgrown' is that your patio is likely overgrown due to a lack of regular maintenance and landscaping.
+Over time, weeds, grass, and other vegetation can encroach on patio spaces if they are not properly maintained.

 Step-by-Step Guide